 TIPS FOR YOU, YOUR PET, AND A CLEAN & SAFE 4TH OF JULY!

-The 4th of July is approaching and a lot of things are probably in your minds.
+The 4th of July is approaching and a lot of things are probably on your mind.
 Yes, it's a joyous event but it is also one of the scariest days in the lives of your fur-babies!
 And they are our priorities, am I right?

 The loud noise that comes from fireworks causes stress and anxiety to cats and dogs.
 So before the 4th of July happens, it is best that you understand what your pets will be experiencing and understand how terrifying this time of the year can be for them.

 WHY IS YOUR CAT/DOG SCARED OF FIREWORKS?

 As much as we get startled and get scared of loud noises, our pets feel exactly the same.
 When fireworks go off, they are loud and the noise triggers the nervous system of your pets and that is what makes them afraid.
 Not to mention, their hearing is a lot more magnified than ours, so it can be a lot more triggering for them.
 Firework noises are not natural to them (it's not like they hear it everyday!) and they don't understand where it's coming from, that's why they run away, panic or try to hide.

 HOW CAN I CALM MY PET DOWN?

-It's way impossible to explain to your cat/dog why there are fireworks (if only they fully understood us, life would be much easier).
+It's impossible to explain to your cat/dog why there are fireworks (if only they fully understood us, life would be much easier).
 Ideally, it's a long-term process to help eliminate this anxiety but considering it's the 4th of July this coming weekend, here are some ways on keeping them calm and helping them get through the night.

 Let them wear Pressure Wraps

 Pressure wraps are effective when it comes to relieving your pets anxiety on stressful events.
-This is done by letting them wear a thundershirt or a DIY tight-fitting shirt.
+This is done by letting them wear a thunder-shirt or a DIY tight-fitting shirt.
 This applies pressure to their body and gives them security, and that feeling of being secure lets them relax a little more.
 Always being sure to sneak in extra bear-hug snuggles, also helps too :-)

 Prevent a possible escape

 According to statistics, more pets go missing on the 4th of July than any other day of the year.
 At some instances, this happens still even when you least expect it.
-Make sure your pet has an identification, a tag or a microchip, to alleviate extra stress if he were to go missing/run away.
-Also, do not ever leave your pet home alone.
-If you are going somewhere else to celebrate the holiday, find your furry friend a sitter or you can always bring him with you.
+Make sure your pet has a sturdy identification tag on or a microchip, to alleviate extra stress if he were to go missing/run away.
+Also, do not ever leave your pet home alone; if you are going somewhere else to celebrate the holiday, find your furry friend a reliable sitter or you can always bring him with you.

 Create a safe place